MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 The revoscalepy library only supports the local compute context, and remote context through RxSpark, and RxInSqlServer.
 It does not support remote executiong on Hadoop MapReduce in this release.
 On a Spark cluster, revoscalepy can execute locally or remote.
 Recall that spark must be 2.0-2.4 over Hadoop Distributed File System (HDFS).

-The RevoScaleR library supports the compute contexts in the following table.
+The RevoScaleR library supports a broader range compute contexts in the following table.

 Context name | Alternative name | Allowed data sources |
 -----------|--------------------|-----------------------|